jamessu2/youtube_playlist_summary/README.md

 ## Functionality
-This Python script will tally up the total watch time for any Youtube playlist of your choice.
+This Python script will tally up the total watch time of all public videos, for any Youtube playlist of your choice.

 ## Install/Setup